When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: The GenDistill pipeline

 To preserve the foundational knowledge acquired during pretraining, our student model inherits the majority of its architecture directly from the pretrained teacher model.
 Specifically, the vocabulary, embedding layers, layer normalizations, and multi-layer perceptrons (MLPs) are initialized from the teacher, while select attention layers are replaced with more efficient sequence mixers to improve inference efficiency.

 The choice of sequence mixers used in the student model is crucial for the success of the distillation pipeline, both in terms of final student model performance, as well as how efficiently we can distill the transformer into the new architecture.
 Recent work has proposed several linear sequence mixers that maintain efficiency while improving model expressivity (e.g. Gated DeltaNet~\citep{yang2025gateddeltanetworksimproving}, Kimi~\citep{kimiteam2025kimilinearexpressiveefficient}, RWKV7~\citep{peng2025rwkv7gooseexpressive}).
 In this work, we focus on two linear architectures: Kimi Delta Attention (KDA) as our primary student mixer, and Mamba2~\citep{dao2024transformersssmsgeneralizedmodels} as a baseline for comparison.
 We select Mamba2 because it is one of the most widely adopted SSMs and has been used as the student architecture in several prior distillation works (Phi-Mamba~\citep{wang2024mamballamadistillingaccelerating}, Llamba~\citep{bick2025llambascalingdistilledrecurrent}).
 We select KDA because of its strong reported performance.
+KDA refines Gated DeltaNet with a per-channel rather than scalar forget gate, and we give the full recurrence in Appendix~\ref{app:kda_formulation}.

 Additionally, there are several smaller architectural choices that have also proven important for a good and efficient distillation process.
 We enumerate them here, while an ablation is available in Appendix~\ref{app:arch_design}.
 Similar to \citet{bick2024transformers}, we observe that removing the output norm in the SSM improves the distillation process.
 We also use identity initialization of the short convolutions and the output gating in the Kimi layer, however, contrary to the findings in \citet{kimiteam2025kimilinearexpressiveefficient}, we find that using SiLU gating is better than using Sigmoid gates in the distillation setting.
 Since we are distilling from the Qwen3 model family \citep{yang2025qwen3technicalreport}, which uses QK norms in the attention layer, we also keep normalization of QK values in the Kimi layer\footnote{We use L2 normalization without learnable scales, following the Kimi Delta Attention layer implementation in \citet{yang2024fla}.}.